anewstead/sb-vitest/src/@types/README.md

 # @types Directory

 Global TypeScript type declarations.
+Generally not own application code.

 3rd party type integrations that TypeScript needs to know about so you don't need to explicitly add in every file.
-Generally these are for project level setup (build tools, testing frameworks, etc.) and relate to types for code found in node_modules.
+Generally these relate to types for code found in node_modules.

-Own application types are not global in the same sense they belong alongside their implementation, not be added here they will be imported explicitly in each app/test file when required
+Own application types are not global in the same sense they belong alongside their implementation, not be added here and will be imported explicitly in each app/test file when required

 ## Usage